jhogan/core/STYLE.md

 In the entity object, we wouldn't need to name the `save` method `save_entity` because it is nested in a class called `entity`; "entity" would be redundant.
 However, a stand-alone function would lack that context.
-Therefore, we use snake case to seperate the words.
+Therefore, we use snake case to separate the words.
 Snake case is good here because we don't have to type capital letters (as with StudlyCase), and the underscores help distinguish the different words.